wp-plugins/marctv-xbox-360voice-blog/readme.txt

 The first two parameters are the XBOX Live Username and your reallife name.
 The others are the various css classes you can define.

 Have fun!

-= Server Requirements =

-This script requires support for 'simplexml_load_file'.
-In the case that this won't work for the majority of people out there I will rewrite the script to support cURL.

 == Changelog ==